Fu Baoshi: Painter

 As a leader of the so-called New Chinese Painting Movement, which reformed traditional Chinese painting after 1949, Fu stood out from most of his contemporaries with his great passion for art, and his innovative brushwork and unique picture composition.

+Fu began to promote drawing from life tours in 1953.

 Fu's reforms were followed by a group of artists in Nanjing where he then lived.
 He was recognized as the founder of the Nanjing-based New Jinling School of Fine Arts.
 The school included such important artists as Chen Zhifo (1896–1962), Qian Songyan (1898–1985), Song Wenzhi (1919–1999), Wei Zixi (1915–2002) and Ya Ming (1924–2002).